offbynull/actors/README.md

 If you aren't familiar with the actor model and its role in concurrent/distributed computing, there's a good introduction available on [Programmers Stack Exchange](http://programmers.stackexchange.com/questions/99501/how-is-the-actor-model-used) and [Wikipedia](http://en.wikipedia.org/wiki/Actor_model).

-Peernetic's implementation of the actor model is somewhat standard.
-There are two primitives: Actors and Gateways.
-Each actor/gateway has an address associated with it, and actors/gateways communicate with each other by passing messages to those addresses.
-Before an actor/gateway can send messages to another actor/gateway, it needs to be linked to that other actor/gateway.
-This is done by binding Shuttles.
-If you've used other actors frameworks before, shuttles are similar to mailboxes.
-Messages sent between actors/gateways must be immutable and should be serializable.
+There are two primitives in Peernetic's implementation of the actor model: Actors and Gateways.
+Each primitive has an address associated with it, and primitives communicate with each other by passing messages to addresses.
+Messages sent between primitives must be immutable and should be serializable.

 ### Actors